-Most participants enact high special value to the money earned from their labor as kind of glorified money.
-Money earned with suffering in the hostile low-income women labor market.
-However, despite the suffering entailed in the work, working in the dead-end jobs of the Israel harming labor market.
-It always seems to be inefficient to cover basic needs.
-L’, 42 years old, divorced with two children, employed in office cleaning work, shared:
+Most participants see the money earned from their labour as a kind of glorified money.
+It is money earned with suffering in dead-end jobs in the hostile labour market.
+Yet, despite the drudgery, the money they earn always seems to be insufficient to cover basic needs.
+L’, who is forty-two years old, is divorced with two children, and is an office cleaner, said,

-On Fridays and weekends when I was not working I would clean houses.
-I worked and worked but everything I worked was not enough for me!
+On Fridays and weekends when I was not working, I would clean houses.
+I worked and worked.
+But everything I worked was not enough for me!

-Despite the high value participants attribute to money earned in the labor market, the sense is that earned money is worthy but always scarce.
-This sense of scarcity leads many of participants to work in more than one job.
-E’, 46 years old, divorced, a mother for three kids, a nurse, shared:
+Many participants cannot earn enough from one job to feed their families, so they take on more work.
+Forty-six-year-old E’, a divorced mother of three children and a nurse, just started a third job:

 Right now, like I said, I work in two jobs.
 Now I just have to work in another, a third job because otherwise it's hard to feed my three children.
-If the night shift falls in the middle of the week it really is not easy because in the morning continue to the main workplace.
-I work there without sleep and people ask me, "How are you working.
-You look terrible?
-I say, "I got up yesterday."
+If the night shift falls in the middle of the week, it really is not easy in the morning to continue to the main workplace.
+I work there without sleep and people ask me, ‘How are you working.
+You look terrible?’
+I say, ‘I got up yesterday.’

-The price of earned money is a constant sense of tiredness.
-In many narratives, working conditions even harmed health conditions.
-E’ (46 years old, divorced, a mother for three kids, a nurse), added:
+Despite the high value participants attribute to money earned in the labour market, it comes at a price: a constant sense of tiredness and even, for some women, poor health.
+E’ added,

-“Sometimes there were situations like this where I worked countless nights.
+Sometimes there were situations like this where I worked countless nights.
 One night I slept at home all week and did not know how I survived.
-Today I slightly reduced that simply the health situation does not allow and is a pity for my children”.
+Today I slightly reduced that simply [because my] health situation does not allow and [it] is a pity for my children.

-M’, a divorced woman and mother of two children, 37 years old, who works as a sales-woman in a clothing store, spoke about economic hardship and noted that she works informally cleaning houses:
+M’, a thirty-seven-year-old divorced mother of two children who works as a saleswoman in a clothing store, spoke about her family’s economic hardships that require her to work off the books cleaning houses:

-"If I'm in such a situation that I cannot get through the month, I do clean houses… I have no problem and so I have an extra 1200 ...
-1300 NIS per month”.
+If I'm in such a situation that I cannot get through the month, I do clean houses.… I have no problem [with that], and so I have an extra 1200 ...
+1300 NIS per month.

-One of their main missions as mothers is to impart a moral ethic of earned money to their children.
-G’, 37 years old, divorced, a mother for five children, works as medical secretary at the pediatric clinic, shared:
+Many participants feel that one of their main missions as mothers is to impart a work ethic to their children.
+Participants reveal the moral value they give to work through the meaning they place on their children’s ‘earned money’.
+Thirty-seven-year-old G’, who is divorced, has five children and works as medical secretary at the paediatric clinic, said,

-One of my sons, Shalom Eliyahu decided that he cleans the stairs of the building so that he would receive money.
-Shmuel worked in a kindergarten and do babysitter and saved almost 2500 shekels.
+One of my sons, Shalom Eliyahu, decided that he would clean the stairs of the building so that he would receive money.
+Shmuel worked in a kindergarten and does babysitting and saved almost 2,500 shekels.
 This money is for their needs, so they do not to ask us because they know I do not have it.
 Uria also worked at McDonald's and made some money.
 I also want them to save for their future.
-Well, it makes them appreciate the value of money more, it gives the child a work ethic.
-Even a rich man should let his child work to appreciate the money”.
+Well, it makes them appreciate the value of money more; it gives the child a work ethic.
+Even a rich man should let his child work to appreciate the money.